 Programming language

-The drivers must be written in C. In addition, the necessary extern “C” declarations should be added to make it easy to use the drivers in a C++ environment.
+The drivers must be written in ANSI C. Additionally the drivers shall be written for use in a C++ environment, and as such have the necessary extern “C” declarations added where appropriate.

 Focus on functionality

 Each driver should attempt to focus on one single use-case.
 E.g., even though the USART module itself supports UART, SPI, I2S, IrDA, the driver itself should focus on one these functionalities.
 Other examples include capacitive touch and inductive sensing for the LESENSE module.
 However, each driver should not cover every use-case, but focus on the most common ones.

-Using emlib directly to tweak the behavior will still be possible.
+To cover special needs, a user can either use emlib directly to tweak or modify the operation of the driver, or write a new driver entirely.

 Focus on low energy

-Each driver should focus on minimizing the energy requirements of the driver.
+Each driver should focus on minimizing the energy requirements of the driver, and ideally represent the lowest possible energy consumption the hardware can offer.

 Each driver should also be able to report its own resource requirements (energy mode etc).

 Focus on simplicity

 It should be easy to use the driver.
-Getting started with a driver should not take more than about 10 lines of C code.have a clean and consistent Same API for different implementations
+Getting started with a driver should not take more than about 10 lines of C code.

+The drivers need to be well written, have a clean and consistent API, and needs to be well documented.

+Same API for different implementations

 If it is possible to implement some functionality using two different modules (e.g capacitive sensing could be implemented using ACMP or LESENSE), then the API for both should be the same.

+In the case that there are different solutions to an energy optimizing driver as a function of operational parameters, these should be runtime configurable, and ideally hidden from the end user.
+The ADC driver is a good example of this, since the choice of the sample rate will dictate different solutions.
+For low sampling rates, a driver would typically stay in EM2 most of the time, wheras for high sample rates this is impossible, yielding EM1 as the lowest energy mode.

 API should be technology agnostic

 We expect that our peripherals will change over time, so it is important that the API itself is not tied to specific EFM32 functionality.

 For some of the drivers, an STM32 version will be created to help with the kit porting effort.

 All drivers should be multiple-instance (where applicable)